Luke 13: Old Testament references

-Repent or Perish (verses 1–5)
+Repent or perish (verses 1–5)

 Jesus received a report that Pontius Pilate, who was described by Philo of Alexandria as cruel, corrupt, and unnecessarily violent, had killed some Galileans while they were worshiping God by offering sacrifices according to the Jewish religious law.
-This discussion is only recorded in Luke's gospel, and the incident is not otherwise known to history.
+This discussion is only recorded in Luke's gospel, and the incident is not otherwise known to history, although both Heinrich Meyer and Heinrich Ewald recognise a clear "stamp of primitive originality" in this passage.

 Apparently those making the report, an identified group of people, were looking for Jesus to offer some explanation of why bad things happen to normal people, in this case even while they were worshiping.
 They assume that a victim must have done something terrible for God to allow something so tragic to happen to them.
 Jesus denies that this is the case and answers that, likewise, the calamities suffered by the victims of the falling of the Tower of Siloam were not related to their relative sinfulness; he then diverts the focus onto the interrogators, wanting them to consider their own souls.
 Do you think that these Galileans were worse sinners than all the other Galileans, because they suffered in this way?
 No, I tell you; but unless you repent, you will all likewise perish.
 Or those eighteen on whom the tower in Siloam fell and killed them: do you think that they were worse offenders than all the others who lived in Jerusalem?
-No, I tell you; but unless you repent, you will all likewise perish.”
+No, I tell you; but unless you repent, you will all likewise perish.

-His mention of the fall of the Tower of Siloam added a nuance to his prior point: accidents happen.
+His mention of the fall of the Tower of Siloam added a nuance to his previous point: accidents happen.
 Therefore, even in the absence of persecution, death can come unexpectedly to anyone, irrespective of how righteous or how sinful they are.
 He may have been emphasizing that the time granted by God for repentance is limited.